 You'll find train operating companies through the Rail Delivery Group.

-Careers that move has more information about how to become a train or Tube train driver.
+National Careers has more information about how to become a train or Tube train driver.

 Career Path and Progression